Get to know us.

 Sonal and her husband traveled back and forth between their careers in New York City and his hometown of Lake Oswego for many years before deciding to settle in Oregon.
 Prior to Ironlight, Sonal spent six years working at top PR firms focusing on travel, food, and lifestyle clients.

 Within the community Sonal sits on the board of directors for the Portland Children’s Museum and is a member of the Lake Oswego Tourism Advisory Committee.

 Sonal lives in Lake Oswego with her husband, Gavin, and their two children, Maya and Jay.
-They enjoy golfing, winter mountain sports and spending time cooking and eating together.
+They enjoy golfing, skiing/snowboarding, and spending time cooking and eating together.